 The impact of trauma can be stressful and isolating.
 It’s important to know that recovery is possible.
-You can learn to overcome the past and take charge of your life again with Trauma and PTSD treatments.
+You can learn to overcome the past and take charge of your life again with Trauma therapy and PTSD treatments.

 Healing with Trauma Therapy